A comprehensive understanding of self-efficacy: Influence, Function and GSES Online Test Guide

-Understand what self-efficacy is and its impact on personal behavior and mental health.
-This article explores in depth the definition, influencing factors, and improvement strategies of self-efficacy, and introduces the General Self-Efficacy Scale (GSES) and its online test to help you evaluate and improve your confidence in dealing with challenges.
+Understand what self-efficacy is and its impact on individual behavior and mental health.
+This article explores the definitions, influencing factors, and enhancement strategies of self-efficacy, and introduces the General Self-Efficacy Scale (GSES) and its online tests to help you evaluate and improve your confidence in responding to challenges.

 What is self-efficacy?

-Self-efficacy (Self-Efficacy) refers to an individual’s confidence in his or her ability to successfully complete a specific task or goal.
-It was first proposed by psychologist Albert Bandura in 1977 and is defined as ’the degree of confidence people have in their ability to use the skills they possess to complete a certain work behavior.’
-Simply put, self-efficacy is an individual’s belief in their ability to overcome challenges and achieve goals.
+Self-efficacy refers to the individual's confidence in whether he can successfully complete a specific task or goal.
+It was first proposed by psychologist Albert Bandura in 1977, and defined it as 'the level of confidence in whether people can use the skills they have to complete a certain job behavior.'
+In short, self-efficacy is an individual’s belief in whether he or she can overcome challenges and achieve goals.

-According to Bandura’s theory, self-efficacy is influenced by four main factors:
+According to Bandura's theory, self-efficacy is affected by four main factors:

-1. Personal experience of success and failure: Successful experiences will enhance self-efficacy, while failures will weaken confidence.
-Experiencing success in challenging tasks will give individuals confidence in future tasks.
+1. Personal success or failure experience : Successful experience will enhance self-efficacy, while failure will weaken confidence.
+Success in experiencing challenging tasks will make individuals feel confident about future tasks.

-2. Vicarious Experience: Self-efficacy can be enhanced or weakened by observing the successes or failures of others, especially those who are similar to oneself.
-If you see people around you succeed, you think you can succeed too.
+2. Alternative Experience : Self-efficacy can be enhanced or weakened by observing the success or failure of others, especially those who are similar to themselves.
+If you see the people around you succeed, you will think you can succeed too.

-3. Verbal Encouragement: Positive feedback and encouragement from others, especially friends, family, teachers, etc., can significantly improve an individual’s self-efficacy.
+3. Verbal encouragement : Positive feedback and encouragement from others, especially friends, family, teachers, etc., can significantly improve the individual's sense of self-efficacy.

-4. Emotional and physiological state: Positive emotions and healthy physical state help to improve self-efficacy, while negative emotions and poor physical state can easily weaken an individual’s self-confidence.
+4. Emotional and Physiological State : Positive and healthy physical states help improve self-efficacy, while negative and bad physical states can easily weaken individual self-confidence.

 Function of self-efficacy

-Self-efficacy plays a vital role in an individual’s behavior and mental health:
+Self-efficacy plays a crucial role in individual behavioral and mental health:

-1. Behavioral Selection: People with high self-efficacy are more willing to choose challenging tasks and persist in completing them; people with low self-efficacy tend to avoid challenges.
+1. Behavioral Choice : People with high self-efficacy are more willing to choose challenging tasks and are able to persist in completing them; people with low self-efficacy often avoid challenges.

-2. Motivation: People with high self-efficacy are more motivated to overcome difficulties and can recover from failures; on the contrary, people with low self-efficacy give up easily.
+2. Motivation : People with high self-efficacy are more motivated to overcome difficulties and be able to recover from failure; on the contrary, people with low self-efficacy are prone to give up.

-3. Thinking Patterns and Reactions: People with high self-efficacy can usually maintain a positive attitude and believe that they can overcome difficulties; while people with low self-efficacy are prone to negative emotions and self-doubt.
+3. Thinking Patterns and Responses : People with high self-efficacy usually maintain a positive attitude and believe that they can overcome difficulties; while people with low self-efficacy are prone to negative emotions and self-doubt.

-4. Health: People with high self-efficacy are more likely to adopt healthy lifestyles, such as exercising regularly and maintaining a healthy diet, whereas people with low self-efficacy are more likely to develop health problems.
+4. Health : People with higher self-efficacy are more likely to adopt a healthy lifestyle, such as regular exercise and maintaining a healthy diet, while people with lower self-efficacy are more likely to have health problems.

-5. Academic and Career Achievement: Self-efficacy is closely related to academic and career achievement.
-People with high self-efficacy are more likely to achieve success.
+5. Academic and career achievement : Self-efficacy is closely related to academic and career achievement.
+People with high self-efficacy are more likely to succeed.

 Strategies to improve self-efficacy

-2. Learn from role models: Improve your own self-efficacy by observing and imitating the behaviors and ways of thinking of successful people.
+2. Learn from role models : Improve your sense of self-efficacy by observing and imitating the behavior and thinking of successful people.

-4. Maintain positive emotions and good physiological state: Maintain physical and mental health and improve self-efficacy through exercise, rest and cultivating positive thinking.
+4. Maintain a positive mood and a good physiological state : maintain physical and mental health through exercise, rest and cultivate positive thinking, and improve self-efficacy.

-Generalized Self-Efficacy Scale (GSES) is a scale compiled by German psychologist Professor Ralf Schwarzer and his colleagues in 1981.
-It is designed to measure individuals’ ability to face various challenges. confidence in one’s abilities.
-This scale has been translated into many languages and is widely used in psychological research and clinical practice around the world.
+The Generalized Self-Efficacy Scale (GSES) is a scale compiled by German psychologist Professor Ralf Schwarzer and his colleagues in 1981.
+It aims to measure individuals' confidence in their abilities when facing various challenges.
+This scale has been translated into multiple languages and is widely used in psychological research and clinical practice around the world.

-The GSES has 10 questions covering people’s self-efficacy in dealing with different situations.
-Each question is scored on a 4-point Likert scale, ranging from “not at all true” to “completely true” to indicate the individual’s self-efficacy.
+GSES has 10 questions covering people’s sense of self-efficacy when dealing with different situations.
+Each question was scored using a 4-point Likert scale, from 'completely incorrect' to 'completely correct' to indicate the strength of an individual's sense of self-efficacy.
 The results of the test help individuals understand their level of confidence in different situations.

-GSES test content mainly focuses on the following two aspects:
+The GSES test content mainly revolves around the following two aspects :

-• Outcome Expectation: An individual’s estimate of the likely consequences of his or her actions.
+• Results Expectation : An individual's estimate of the possible results of his or her behavior.

-• Efficacy Expectations: An individual’s belief in the successful implementation of his or her behavior.
+• Performance expectations : The individual's belief in the successful implementation of their own behavior.

-Generally speaking, people with a high sense of self-efficacy are more proactive in facing challenges in life, have the courage to try new things, and can persist in pursuing goals.
+Generally speaking, people with a high sense of self-efficacy can face challenges in life more proactively, be brave enough to try new things, and be able to pursue goals unremittingly.

 Self-efficacy and mental health

 Self-efficacy not only affects behavior, but also plays an important role in mental health.
-People with high self-efficacy are usually able to maintain an optimistic and positive attitude and show strong resilience in the face of pressure and challenges.
-Research shows that higher self-efficacy is closely related to individual mental health and can effectively prevent and alleviate psychological problems such as anxiety and depression.
+People with high self-efficacy are usually able to maintain an optimistic and positive attitude and show strong resilience when facing stress and challenges.
+Research shows that a higher sense of self-efficacy is closely related to individuals' mental health and can effectively prevent and relieve psychological problems such as anxiety and depression.

-In addition to individual self-efficacy, Bandura also proposed the concept of collective efficacy.
-Collective efficacy refers to a group’s judgment of its own capabilities, especially its collective belief in facing a common goal or challenge.
-The introduction of this concept makes the research on self-efficacy not only limited to the individual level, but also expanded to the team and organizational level.
+In addition to individual self-efficacy, Bandura also proposed the concept of collective effectiveness .
+Collective effectiveness refers to a group's judgment of its own abilities, especially collective beliefs when facing common goals or challenges.
+The introduction of this concept has enabled the study of self-efficacy not only to the individual level, but also to the team and organizational level.

 Summarize

-Self-efficacy plays a vital role in an individual’s mental health and behavioral performance.
-By understanding the definition, influencing factors, functions and improvement strategies of self-efficacy, we can more effectively enhance our self-confidence, actively respond to challenges in life, and achieve personal goals.
+Self-efficacy plays a crucial role in individual mental health and behavioral performance.
+By understanding the definition, influencing factors, functions and improvement strategies of self-efficacy, we can more effectively enhance our self-confidence, actively respond to challenges in life, and thus achieve personal goals.

-If you want to know how confident you are when facing life’s challenges, you can try the free online test of the General Self-Efficacy Scale (GSES) provided by the PsycTest official website.
-This test will help you assess your self-efficacy in different situations and provide personalized suggestions for improvement.
+If you want to know how confident you are when facing life challenges, you can try the free online test of the General Self-Efficacy Scale (GSES) provided by the official website of PsycTest Quiz.
+This test will help you evaluate your sense of self-efficacy in different situations and provide personalized recommendations for improvement.

 Link to this article: https://m.psyctest.cn/article/2axvoVd8/